William Symonds: Naval surveyor

 However, Symonds's "empirical" school of shipbuilding came into conflict both with the "scientific" school led by the new class of professional naval architects and the first School of Naval Architecture (closed in 1832), and with the "traditional" school led by Master Shipwrights from the Royal Dockyards.
 Autocratic in office, demanding obedience and support from subordinates and superiors alike and taking any criticism or suggested alteration to his designs as a personal slight, he turned on his opponents in the pamphlet Facts versus Fiction (1844).
 Determined to prove Symonds's designs to be failures, the new Tory Board of Admiralty sent out successive "Experimental Squadrons" in 1844, 1845 and 1846.
 Outside factors such as individual captains' political bias or stowage's influence on how well a ship sailed were underappreciated in these trials—the success of Symonds's designs depended on the skill of their captains (they handled badly under clumsy ones, or ones opposed to him, but very well under skilled commanders)—whilst his larger ships were fast but unsuited to use as gun platforms due to rolling too rapidly.
 They did, however, handle well in all but the worst weather.
 Nevertheless, in the face of the Tory First Sea Lord Lord Ellenborough's institution of a "Committee of Reference" in 1846 to oversee Symonds and modify his designs according to the Board's wishes, a command to make a radical alteration to his design for a new 90 gun ship, and loss of most of his Whig support even on their return to power in July 1846, Symonds resigned his role in October 1847 (despite retaining the Duke of Portland's continued support), and was succeeded by Sir Baldwin Walker.

 Retirement

-Despite his fall from grace, he was granted an Order of the Bath (civil) on 1 May 1848, and in June 1853 James Graham, having again become First Sea Lord, was convinced by the Duke of Portland to take Symonds back on, as the Queen's naval Aide-de-Camp.
+Despite his fall from grace, he was granted an Order of the Bath (civil) on 1 May 1848, and in June 1853 James Graham, having again become First Lord of the Admiralty, was convinced by the Duke of Portland to take Symonds back on, as the Queen's naval Aide-de-Camp.
 Becoming a retired rear admiral the following year, he and his third wife from then on lived abroad, principally in Malta and Italy, for reasons of his health.
 He died at sea in 1856, en route from Malta to Marseille, and was buried at the Protestant Cemetery at the latter.
 His will required the publication of a biography in his favour – this repeated the arguments over his sailing-ship designs despite the Navy's having long abandoned sail by this date.